 Why going to school is important

-Going to school every day is the single most important part of your child’s education.
-Students learn new things at school every day.
-Attending and participating in school will help your child develop:
+Going to school every day is an important part of your child’s education.
+Children and young people learn new things at school every day, connect with friends, have fun and develop good habits that help them to succeed after school.
+Attending and participating in school will help your child:

-• social and emotional skills such as good communication, resilience and team work.
+- develop social and emotional skills such as good communication, resilience and team work

 What to do if your child can’t go to school

-Let the school know as soon as possible and explain why your child can’t come to school.
+If your child is sick or absent you should let the school know as soon as possible and tell them why your child can’t come to school.
 Each school will have a preferred way to do this.
-It may be by phone call, email or app.
+It may be by phone, email or via an app.

 If you do not let the school know, they must contact you on the same day to make sure your child is safe.
 They may also call your emergency contacts.

-Talk to your school if your child needs to take an extended period of time off.
-There might be flexible options to keep your child from falling behind.
+Talk to your school if your child needs to take an extended period of time off and find out what work they can do to keep up with their learning and other ways to stay connected while they are away.

 If your child misses a lot of school

-If this does not work, your school might refer your child to a school attendance officer.
-The school attendance officer will monitor and investigate your child’s attendance.
-You might receive a warning, an attendance notice or a fine.
+If the supports do not improve your child’s attendance, your school might make a referral to a school attendance officer in the Department of Education.
+The school attendance officer will monitor and investigate your child’s attendance, and may issue a warning, an attendance notice or a fine.

 Example situations